LukePappa/Ourism/Ourism.md

 Ourism holds that theories, doctrines, and philosophies fall short of true knowledge, which is itself unspeakable.
-It teaches that enlightenment is attained by obeying the single meditative instruction: "Be."
+It teaches that enlightenment may be attained by obeying the single meditative instruction: "Be."